learnable-content/advanced-pivottables/README.md

 # intro-to-python
-A repo for the code for the Advanced PivotTables in Excel course.
+A repo for the code for the Advanced Pivot Tables in Excel course.